(click on link to jump to section)

 Various other entrepreneurs branched out from Laird/Swallow and Travel Air, and soon Wichita was awash in planemakers.

-Thus it won the prestigious industry title of "Air Capital City," a
+Thus it won the prestigious national aviation industry title of "Air Capital City," a

 KANSAS CITY AVIATION